 Diabetes is a chronic health condition characterized by high levels of glucose (sugar) in the blood.
 It occurs when the body either doesn’t produce enough insulin or cannot use the insulin it produces effectively.
 Insulin is a hormone that regulates blood sugar and allows cells to use glucose for energy.

-Common Types of Diabetes
+Common Types Of Diabetes

 There are several types of diabetes, including: